AUCOHL/dwarfRV32/README.md

   - OSU 180nm: 100MHz (clocked down to have zero wait-states for the memory) - 250MHZ with memory wait states.
   - XILNIX Artix 7: TBD
   - Lattice ICE40: TBD

+## Contact
+For any question, please email mshalan (at) aucegypt dot edu